epiverse-trace/tutorials-middle/instructors/practical-chains.md

 transmission that is linked to ‘superspreading events’ using the following available inputs:

-- line list of cases
+- Line list of cases
-- contact tracing data
+- Contact tracing data

 As a group, Write your answer to these questions: